cappellaniauniroma3-org/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 2.8 =
+Added Serbian and Polish translations, added specific functionality for parsing NABRE text and applying NABRE specific styles.

 = 2.7 =
-Added Serbian and Polish translations
+Added Serbian and Polish translations.

 = 2.6 =
-Minor bugfix from version 2.5, added serbian translation.
+Minor bugfix from version 2.5, added Serbian translation.

 = 2.5 =
 This is a major release which uses the new and upgraded BibleGet I/O service engine.
 Must update. (plus Bugfixes)